Thursday, September 12, 2024

 In the same style, but a slightly larger size, I used up the last of this quail print.
 The resulting dress is ridiculous, and that's fine.

 Since I had pale (but not white/natural) thread in the bobbin still, I decided to finally start sewing the Dolly*Dolly vol 24 kimono I had cut out...then lost the inclination to work on.
-This is only my forth Dolly*Dolly kimono, but I feel like I'm getting the hang of their construction now.
+This is only my fourth Dolly*Dolly kimono, but I feel like I'm getting the hang of their construction now.
 I even remembered to put the fake obijime knot in the actual center of the obi this time, compensating for the back closure overlap

 I was very much trying to play off of the Early 1990sness of this particular Barbie head, and her odd mix of super pastel eye make up and dark red lips